Should Swiss investors worry about the US Estate Tax in 2026?

 - If you have less than 60’000 USD in US assets at the time of death, then a simple letter, signed by the heirs, stating that the US assets are below the limit is enough.

-Unless you fall in category 2, it should be fast and relatively straightforward to get back your assets.
-In category 3, you will have to fill some IRS forms, but they are both only two-pagers.
+Unless you fall into category 2, it should be fast and relatively straightforward to get back your assets.
+In category 3, you will have to fill out some IRS forms, but they are both only two-pagers.

 Conclusion

-For Swiss investors, the US Estate Tax is of little concern!
+For most Swiss investors, the US estate tax is of little concern!
 Switzerland and the United States have an excellent estate tax treaty.

 This treaty says that Swiss investors can be treated like US citizens.
 It means that Swiss investors can get an extensive exemption.
 This exemption is still prorated based on the percentage of US assets in your net worth at your death.